rwapp/A11yUITests/README.md

 ## Using These Tests

 Good accessibility is not about ticking boxes and conforming to regulations and guidelines, but about how your app is experienced.
-You will only ever know if your app is acutally accessible by letting real people use it.
+You will only ever know if your app is actually accessible by letting real people use it.
 Consider these tests as hints for where you might be able to do better, and use them to detect regressions.

 Failures for these tests should be seen as warnings for further investigation, not strict failures.
 As such i'd recommend always having `continueAfterFailure = true` set.

+add `import A11yUITests` to the top of your test file.

 ## Running tests

 Tests can be run individually or in suites.

-### Running All Tests on All Eliments
+### Running All Tests on All Elements

 ```swift
 func test_allTests() {